jackklika/chronotimer/README.md

 # chronotimer

+## How this all works:

+Options are currently set in the first bit of Main.java.
+- MAX_VERBOSITY: The level of verbosity of the debug commands emitted from the Main's Debugger object.
+- GRANULARITY: Simply how long Chronotimier's event loop waits before looping again.

+When running this application, the methods are all called from Main.java.
+Main will create a Chronotimer thread and call its run() method.
+This run method contains the EVENT LOOP.

+### Event Loop

+Each ChronoTimer has an **event loop**.
+This is a "while(true)" loop that runs until the EXIT command is given.
+(This might be a problem with the simulator -- chronotimer distinction so we need to figure that out)
+The event loop does the following:
+- Goes through a Queue<Command> until it is empty
+- Wait GRANULARITY ms.

 ## This repository
 /docs: UML diagrams, documentation, or non-code documents that contribute value or structure to the project

 ------
 ## Basic Git Usage